-Are you looking for FOMO popup examples to drive engagement and sales?
+Are you looking for FOMO examples to drive engagement and sales?

 FOMO (Fear of Missing Out) popups show your site visitors that real people are engaging with your website, like purchasing your products, joining your mailing list, commenting on your posts, and so on.

-In fact, showing the real-time engagement on your site is one of the best ways to tell your visitors that you’re trustworthy to do business online.
-In this article, we’ll show you some of the best FOMO popup examples you can use to instantly boost your conversions.
+I think showing real-time engagement on your site is one of the best ways to tell your visitors that you’re trustworthy to do business online.
+In this article, I’ll show you some of the best popup FOMO examples you can use to instantly boost your conversions.

 What is a FOMO Popup?

-Before we dig into FOMO popup examples, let’s have a look at what exactly a FOMO popup is.
+Before I dig into FOMO examples, let’s have a look at what exactly a FOMO popup is.

 FOMO (Fear of Missing Out) is a psychological trigger based on our innate desire to be part of the action.